 "Be healthy and take care of yourself, but be happy with the beautiful things that make you, you." ~Beyoncé (Xennial born 1981)

-In 2017, “Xennial” was identified as a one of the “word’s we’re watching” by Merrium-Webster Dictionary.
+In 2017, “Xennial” was identified as one of the “words we’re watching” by Merrium-Webster Dictionary.
 Xennials have been identified as a micro-generation born between 1977 and 1983, possessing both Gen X (born in the 1961-1980/81) self-reliant cynicism and Millennial (born 1981-1996) entrepreneurial optimism.
-Xennials were born at a time when great societal shifts occurred in all segments of life.
+Xennials were born at a time when great societal shifts were occurring in all segments of life.
 And as a Xennial I can attest, we are the cohort that truly experienced an analogue childhood and a digital adulthood.

 This year marks a significant midpoint milestone within this microgeneration, with Xennials born in 1979 turning 40 in 2019.
-Trends for midlife that will shape our society over the next 20-30 years will be established over the next few, which is truly exciting to fathom.
-As the generational bridge, this will undoubtedly usher in another cultural shift in how “midlife” will look now and in coming generations.
+Trends for midlife that will shape our society for the next 20-30 years will be established during the next few, which is truly exciting to fathom.
+As the generational bridge, we will undoubtedly shift how “midlife” looks now and in coming generations.

 In 2017 Merrium-Webster recognized the term “Xennial” served a “real purpose,” by further doing “something not currently being done in the language, or at least not done efficiently.”
 The nuance of this distinct group will become more apparent as we move through the next decade of the 21st century, and new signposts in various sectors approach.
 Until then, all those established in 1979, welcome to the 40/40 Club.